BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 HaHaHaHa - adding the cache increased the build time infinitesimally!
 But as any performance tester will tell you, it is important to run timing tests like these hundreds of times, throw out outliers, and take the average of the results.
 I'm not going to do that yet in the development of this site, but I'll add a task to do this into the later Milestones of the project.

+- Commit the changes with an appropriate commit message.

-## Add draft post `Case for a non-anonymous Internet, Part 01` to `political` category
+## Add draft post `Why I Wanted A Blog` to `political` category

 If you are not planning to implement post categories, you can ignore the following two sections.
 If you want catagories, follow along with these instructions, and modify them to fit your specific needs.

 1. Create a subdirectory below the repo root named `political`.
-1. Add a new file in the `_drafts` subdirectory (under the repo root) called `Case for a non-anonymous Internet, Part 01.md`
+1. Add a new file in the `_drafts` subdirectory (under the repo root) called `Why I Wanted A Blog.md`
 1. Add the following to the draft post:

     ```markdown
     ---
-    Title: Case for a non-anonymous Internet, Part 01
+    Title: Why I wanted a Blog
-    tags: "Non-Anonymous Internet"
+    tags:
     layout: post
-    description: Justification to not allow anonymous comments on my site and posts.
+    description: The motives that led me to start this site
     category: political
     ---

     ## TL DR

+    - As a place to share knowledge, tips and how-tos, mostly regarding development, operations and monitoring of computer systems.
     ```

-1. Save and commit the file
+1. Save the file.
 1. Run `bundle exec jekyll serve --drafts`
 1. Validate that the post appears on the home (landing) page, and the contents of the post appear as expected.
+1. Commit the changes with an appropriate commit message.

 ## Add draft post `Welcome to the Personal section of my site` to `personal` category

-If you are not planning to implement post categories, you can ignore the following two sections.
-If you want catagories, follow along with these instructions, and modify them to fit your specific needs.
+This part creates the second category, if you want them.

 1. Create a subdirectory below the repo root named `personal`.
 1. Add a new file in the `_drafts` subdirectory (under the repo root) called `Welcome to the Personal section of my site.md`